zulip/zulip/templates/zerver/help/mention-a-user-or-group.md

 {start_tabs}

-1. Click on a user's profile picture or name on a message they sent.
+1. Click on a user's profile picture or name on a message they sent to open their **user card**.

 1. Select **Reply mentioning user** to start a reply to the conversation with a mention inserted into the compose box.